 Measles, Mumps, and Rubella (MMR)Vaccine

 Measles.
 Measles is an infection caused by a virus.
 It starts with cold-like symptoms including runny nose, inflamed, red eyes, cough, and fever.
 A rash that starts on the face and then develops on the body follows 2 to 4 days later.
-It can result in serious complications, especially in those whose immune systems don't work well.
+It can result in serious complications, especially in those with weak immune systems.

 Mumps.
 Mumps is also caused by a virus.
 It affects the glands.
 Swollen saliva-producing glands in the neck, fever, headache, and muscle aches are symptoms.
-It can affect the testicles in males as well as cause other complications.
+It can affect the testicles in males and cause sterility as well as cause other complications.

 A combination vaccine provides protection against all 3 diseases.
 Another vaccine, the MMRV, protects against measles, mumps, and rubella, but also against chicken pox (varicella).

 MMR vaccines are given in 2 doses to babies and children at the following ages:

 12 to 15 months

 7 to 18 years, if 2 doses were not previously given

 Children with mild illnesses, even with fevers, can get the vaccine.